-ATM2022/01 Apologies Apologies were received from Cllr Kathy Cooper, Cllr Stephenson, Kirton in Lindsey Branch of the Royal British Legion and Evergreens.
-ATM2022/02 Minutes of the Annual Town Meeting 2021 Copies of the minutes of the 2021 Annual Town Meeting were made available to the meeting and had been published online for a number of months.
+ATM2022/01 Apologies Apologies were received from Cllr Kathy Cooper, Cllr Suzanne Stephenson, Kirton in Lindsey Branch of the Royal British Legion and Evergreens.
+Minutes of the Annual Town Meeting 2021 ATM2022/02 Copies of the minutes of the 2021 Annual Town Meeting were made available to the meeting and had been published online for a number of months.
 They were noted as approved as a correct record and signed by the Mayor, Cllr Pat Frankish.
-ATM2022/03 a number of months.
-They were noted as approved as a correct record and signed by the Mayor, Cllr Pat Frankish.
-Reports from the Town Council, town groups and organisations a.
+Reports from the Town Council, town groups and organisations ATM2022/03 a.
 Kirton in Lindsey Town Council Mayor's Report 2022 Mayor of Kirton in Lindsey, Councillor Pat Frankish, thanked everyone present for attending the meeting and reported on the previous year, covering the Mayor's Report 2022, Mayor's Charities, Promoting Kirton Committee, the awarding of Community Grants and updates on the registered charities which the Town Council has responsibilities for.
 Welcome everyone to this Annual town Meeting.
 It's good to see so many organisations represented.
 Kirton is growing in size and hopefully in a greater sense of community.
 Towns that have grown up with a constantly changing population of military personnel do take a while to settle down.
 There are signs of this happening.
 It's been a very busy year, with many processes disrupted by Covid, lots of changes of Councillors, and many projects ongoing.
-In summary: We have considered 42 planning applications over the past year The campaign against the continued issue of dog fouling has continued throughout the year with some fines imposed.
+In summary; We have considered 42 planning applications over the past year The campaign against the continued issue of dog fouling has continued throughout the year with some fines imposed.
 Remote/Virtual Annual Meetings continued into April and May until the method was withdrawn by central government; Community Renewal funding is provided, kick starting the Connecting Kirton project work and plans for the Jubilee celebrations.
-In May as Reitents Town Survey was launched and the results later analysed and published.
+In May a Residents Town Survey was launched and the results later analysed and published.
 It gives support for many Town projects, including the Car Park and the Sports Hall.; Benches were put into place at Park Hill and Dunstan Hill.
 In June the Community Sports Sessions started; Regeneration Meetings between Kirton in Lindsey Town Council and North Lincolnshire Council restarted following a pause since early 2020; Grandad's Plough landmark at Traingate unveiling took place.
 July Scarecrows return across the town - the theme of "At The Movies".
-Cemetery memorial safety inspection handling of the planning application at Station Road.
+Cemetery memorial safety inspections carried out; the Fair returned to the Green; Kirton in Lindsey Town Council issues a formal complaint to North Lincolnshire Council for their handling of the planning application at Station Road.
 In August Planning permission for a car park was applied for.
 In September we Supported North Lincolnshire Council to bring their FoodFest to the town; Policing reports were resumed for receipt by the Town Council; Works to improve the benches and picnic tables at the Green and benches at the cemetery were carried out; Kirton in Lindsey Town Council presented a motion to ERNLLCA AGM for changes to planning policy to combat flooding and the motion is successfully passed; the Town Council supported the Archery Club in holding a homecoming celebration for Tokyo 2020 Paralympic bronze medal winning Victoria Rumary at KLASSIC Park; Civic Award Presented to Victoria.
 Nominations were sought for the annual Civic Award.